frytg/biome-zed-repro-temp/README.md

 ## Expectations

 - Zed should format JS, JSON, and Vue on save
-- It should format with tabs (see biome.json and Biome default - all "wrong" indentations should be visible through `"tab_size": 5`)
+- It should format with tabs (see biome.json and [Biome defaults](https://biomejs.dev/reference/configuration/#formatterindentstyle) - all "wrong" indentations should be visible in the editor through `"tab_size": 5`)
-- Biome should use single quotes `'` instead of double quotes `"`
+- Biome should use single quotes `'` instead of double quotes `"` for JS files

+---

-## Test1
+## Test 1

 - Open [`test1.js`](./test1.js)
 - Make a change and save
-- Expected: File should be formatted with tabs
+- Expected: File should be formatted with tabs, imports should be reorganized
 - On my setup: nothing

 Run this to actually see Biome in action (via CLI):